Krysiek/CuteDancer/README.md

 This tab allows you to apply generated files above on your avatar.

-1. In `CuteDancer build` you can change which generated pack will applied to the avatar.
-It should be set to the most recent one automatically.
+1. In `CuteDancer build` you can change which build will be applied to the avatar.
 2. In `Avatar` field select your avatar from the scene.
+Fields with specific avatar components should be filled automatically.
 3. Click `Apply to avatar` button

 ## Custom animation support

 Select from top bar `Tools` -> `CuteDancer` -> `Create Dance Template`

 The template dance will be created in `Assets/CuteDancer/Dances/MySuperDance` directory.
 Now you can edit it by renaming and replacing included files.
-It is recommended to rename files in Unity, otherwise you have to keep renaming both, asset file and corresponding `.meta` file.
-Replacing files is recommended outside of Unity.
+It is recommended to rename the files in Unity, otherwise you have to keep renaming both, asset file and corresponding `.meta` file.
+Replacing the files is recommended outside of Unity.

 <details>
 <summary>Description of the info.json properties</summary>